Louis-Aime/calendrical-javascript/README.md

 The mini-site https://louis-aime.github.io/calendrical-javascript/ enables you to test most facilities of this package.
 The source of this site is not provided with the package, but is available at the GitHub repository in /docs.

+### Calendars used in the demonstration site.

+The above mentionned calendar classes are intantiated in the following calendar objects that can be used with *ExtDate* and *ExtDateTimeFormat*:
+ * **milesian**: the milesian calendar, as defined at www.calendriermilesien.org; if you use ExtDateTimeFormat, pldr.js is required
+ * **julian**: the julian calendar.
+You can display date with ExtDateTimeFormat, which look very much like the Gregorian calendar's.
+ * **vatican, french, german, english** : they instantiate the *WesternCalendar*, with diffenent switching dates to Gregorian.
+The *era* display is used to diffentiate "Ancient Style" (Julian reckoning) from "New Style" (Gregorian).
+ * **frenchRev**: the calendar defined by the French Convention in 1793.